DevAmirul/PHP-MVC-Framework/README.md

 # Tiny-MVC-Framework
 Minimalistic tiny php mvc framework created for educational purposes.

-## This is a tiny framework made by me.The framework has not been tested in production.
+## A small PHP framework developed by me.The framework has not been tested in production.
 I will be working more on this framework in the future.
 I have followed the MVC pattern here.

 #### This repository is a small crude application built by my own custom tiny PHP framework.